openwisp/openwisp-docs/developer/google-summer-of-code.rst

   issues for which they have enough information to get started, in order to avoid staying idle.
-- **Value quality**: they ensure their work is of the highest quality and doesn't break existing features of the system thanks to thorough testing before flagging a patch as ready to be merged.
+- **Value quality**: they ensure their work is of the highest quality and does not break existing features of the system thanks to thorough testing before flagging a patch as ready to be merged.

 How to become an OpenWISP star